treefrogframework/treefrog-framework/docs/user-guide/en/tutorial/index.md

 > treefrogd.exe -e dev
 ```

-In Windows, start by using treefroge**d**.exe when you build web applications in debug mode, and start by using treefrog.exe when you want to build a web application in release mode. <span style="color: #b22222">**Release and debug modes should not be mixed, as the result will not work properly</span>.
+In Windows, start by using treefroge**d**.exe when you build web applications in debug mode, and start by using treefrog.exe when you want to build a web application in release mode.

+##### Release and debug modes should not be mixed, as the result will not work properly.

 If you want it to run in the background, use the option -d together with any other required options.